anna099/hegel/5-understanding.md

 inner world, all that is found is the opposite of what appears.
 Consequently, we learn nothing about the objects of experience.

-#### The Emerging Role of Subjectivity
+#### The Emerging Role of Subjectivity {#emerg}

-This is the way that the understanding goes about in general; it is 'the perspective that looks for the originary force [law] responsible for the manifold determinacy [appearance] that expresses it'.[^51] The problem with this strategy -- and with the scientific image in general -- lies in the givenness of the law.
+The absurdity of the inverted world shows that the strategy of the understanding ends in failure.
+Put simply, this strategy is to look for an originary force, governed by some law, which grounds -- or is expressed by -- the manifold of appearance.
+It fails because it necessarily ends up positing that every object, in-itself, is its opposite; thus nothing *determinate* about an object can be known.
+But *why* does it fail? -- why does it necessarily posit this image of the world?
+The problem with this strategy -- and with the scientific image in general -- lies in the givenness of the law.
 Law arises in the first place because understanding always asks 'why' -- that is, it does not merely *perceive* or *sense*, as in the two previous shapes of consciousness, but actually looks for *reasons* or *grounds* beyond what is given in experience.
 However, any such grounding reason is always *just another given*, which itself demands grounding.
-In the context of the natural sciences, for example, we could be presented with the fact: 'object X floats in substance Y because X is less dense than Y'.
+This is why the first supersensible world ends up having a second supersensible (the inverted world) posited beyond it.
+To illustrate this further, take the example of the natural sciences: in the context of the sciences, we could be presented with the fact: 'object X floats in substance Y because X is less dense than Y'.
 In response to the question of *why* this happens, we would then be presented with a *law*, concerning the density and volume of different substances, and so on.
 However, nothing prevents this law from also being subjected to a '*why* question'.
 Ultimately, the natural sciences would be subjected to questions far beyond their reach; for instance, 'why is there matter and energy in the first place?' -- 'why is there anything instead of nothing?'
 It would seem, therefore, that laws (and 'reasons', 'rules', etc.) fail to *make sense* of things; instead, they merely establish a rational context for a particular fact.

 If law is insufficient, how then do we make sense of the world?
 John Russon compares experience in general to the experience of *reading*, the latter being